amitasthana/lumenapi/readme.md

 It will redirect to you the links given the input

+Tests are written in the Test Folder.
+We can run it inside the lumen folder by running

+vendor/bin/phpunit

 Also for the convenience, I have installed it on my domain, asthana.me